-IALA Guideline 1052 – Quality Management Systems for Aids to Navigation Service Delivery

-Edition 3.0 December 2013 P 4

 INTRODUCTION

 Although there are unique circumstances surrounding the work that Aids to Navigation (AtoN) authorities undertake, in many ways the overall objectives of all businesses are the same:

 To perform satisfactorily, meet customer requirements and continuously improve.

 In the case of the provision of AtoN, the customer is the mariner and the aim is to assist the mariner in making safe and efficient passage.
 Ensuring maritime safety and efficient passage has significant social, environmental and economic benefits.
 The customer also requires consistency of performance, with confidence that the organisation delivers what it says it will deliver.